-The soils on the site are predominantly sandy surface horizons overlying calcrete, weathered dolerite or shales.
+The soils on the site are predominantly sandy surface horizons overlying calcrete and weathered dolerite.
 As such the soils vary from moderately deep sandy Hutton (orthic A / red apedal B / unspecified material - usually hard or weathering rock) forms to Glenrosa (orthic A / lithocutanic B) or Mispah (orthic A / hard rock) forms.
-The patterns are relatively easy to identify on satellite images with bleached and lime containing topsoils indicating shallower soils overlying calcrete and or shales.
+The patterns are relatively easy to identify on satellite images with bleached and lime containing topsoils indicating shallower soils overlying calcrete.

-There is no evidence on this site of historical tillage and crop production.
+There is a small section that shows evidence of historical tillage and crop production but that has now been abandoned.
 This aspect is considered to indicate a general low agricultural potential.
 The grazing potential can only be assessed based upon more detailed vegetation surveys (not part of this investigation).